RECOMMENDED FERTILITY CHARTING PRODUCTS*

 * I may receive a small payment if you purchase from my referral links.
 As an Amazon associate, I earn from qualifying purchases.

-*If you are affected by the temporary scarcity in monitor test sticks due to the effects of COVID-19 on the manufacturing industry in China, and have considered your options you may decide on the temporary use of the Clearblue Advanced Digital Ovulation Test.
+*If you are affected by the temporary scarcity in monitor test sticks due to the effects of the COVID-19 pandemic on supply lines, and have considered your options you may decide on the temporary use of the Clearblue Advanced Digital Ovulation Test.

 Ovulation Tests (OPKs)